ibabbar/Model-Predictive-Control/README.md

 ## Comments
 Model Predictive Control can be integrated with Deep Learning to create a more robust self-tuning dynamic model instead of using a kinematic model.
-This should produce much better,smoother and more realistic driving.
+This should produce much better, smoother and more realistic driving.